dominik-pichler/Balmung/README.md

 1. Using Rule based Parsing Systems
 2. Using an LLM (Ollama) to extract entities and relationships

-Eventually, the results have been visualised using pyvis.
+Eventually, the results have been visualised using `pyvis`.
 As the input size increased, this approach of simply visualising all entities and their relationships became unfeasible.
 Hence, this project is on hold until I've implemented better solutions.